 - 1 tablespoon fresh thyme, chopped

 - 4 ounces feta, crumbled

-For the farro salad: Bring a large pot of water to a boil over high heat.
-Add the farro, reduce heat to maintain a simmer, and cook according to the directions on the packaging, anywhere from 15 minutes to an hour.
+For the Farro Salad: Bring a large pot of water to a boil over high heat.
+Add farro, reduce heat to maintain a simmer, and cook according to the directions on the packaging, anywhere from 15 minutes to an hour.
 When done, drain in a colander or sieve, rinse under cold water, and set aside to drain.

-In a large mixing bowl, combine the cooked farro, red pepper slices, olives, thyme, scallions, most of the feta, and the dressing.
+In a large mixing bowl, combine cooked farro, red pepper slices, olives, thyme, scallions, most of the feta, and dressing.
 Toss gently, and season to taste with salt.
-Serve with the remaining feta and a sprinkle of paprika.
+Serve with remaining feta and a sprinkle of paprika.